sadasant/asteroids.js/sadasant/README.md

 * Asteroids.
 * The colliding "system".
 * Dividing asteroids.
-* "Sort of levels", Every time the 7 big rocks die, 7 more appear.
+* New rocks as the level counter says.
 * Bullets.
+* Revive.

 **What should be done soon:**